edgenet/qml-drops/README.md

 On Linux, you can get Ruby from your package manager.
 On OSX, use [brew](http://brew.sh/).
 If you are already a Ruby developer and have an existing system to manage your Rubies, use what you are comfortable with.

 Once Ruby is installed, you will need the [qt-commander](https://github.com/jemc/qt-commander) gem, a utility package for parsing the Qt Creator IDE configuration files to pull out key information for building projects and project dependencies from the command line without the IDE.
-You can install it using the `gem` command:
+You will also need the [rake](https://github.com/jimweirich/rake) gem, a task automation package with usage similiar to the `make` command.
+You can install both using the `gem` command:
 ```
+gem install rake
 gem install qt-commander
 ```